ChidiChris/Bincom-Assignment-3/README.md

 2. Place the project in your local server directory (e.g., `htdocs` for XAMPP).
 3. Start your local server (Apache/PHP).
-4. Open `index.php` in your browser.
+4. Open `profile.php` in your browser.

 ---